gameontext/sample-room-java/README.md

     -Dcf.password=<bluemix password>
     -Dapp.name=<cf-app-name>
 ```

+After your room has been pushed, your WebSocket should be specified as `ws://<cf-app-name>.eu-gb.mybluemix.net/room` (see the additional notes below).

 **Please Note:** If you want to register your room directly from here you can do this by setting the following additional properties:
 ```